epistemex/apng-parser/README.md

 ﻿apng-parser
 ===========

-Parse Animated PNG files into single frames.
-Does not animate the frames but provide them for the program so it can animate or analyze the file.
+Parse Animated PNG files into single frames that can be used for animation and analyzis.

-The package comes with a handy animation helper object that can handle the animation, render out a single frame correctly, provide events for each frame etc.
+The package comes with a handy animation helper object that can handle the animation, render out a single frame correctly, provide events for each frame, adjust timings and perform visual debugging.

+**NOTE: Currently in *alpha* - API is subject to change with no prior notice.
+Use for testing only.**

 Features